MrDandycorn/vk-botting/docs/commands.rst

 A command must always have at least one parameter, ``ctx``, which is the :class:`.Context` as the first one.

 There are two ways of registering a command.
 The first one is by using :meth:`.Bot.command` decorator, as seen in the example above.
-The second is using the :func:`~ext.commands.command` decorator followed by :meth:`.Bot.add_command` on the instance.
+The second is using the :func:`.command` decorator followed by :meth:`.Bot.add_command` on the instance.

 Essentially, these two are equivalent: ::